Nick Foles Missed A $1 Million Bonus By Four Snaps This Year, So The Eagles Gave It To Him Anyway

 Nick Foles is more than likely leaving the Philadelphia Eagles, but at least he’s going out in style.

-After leading the team on an unlikely run back to the playoffs and a win over the favored Chicago Bears in the wild card round, the team is repaying its only Super Bowl winning quarterback by doling out a $1 million bonus for a salary incentive he missed by just four snaps.
+After leading the team on an unlikely run back to the playoffs and a win over the favored Chicago Bears in the wild card round, the team is repaying its only Super Bowl-winning quarterback by doling out a $1 million bonus for a salary incentive he missed by just four snaps.
 As the USA Today reported, Foles was set to receive the incentive if he played 33 percent of the team’s snaps and the Eagles made the playoffs.
 In the end, Foles played 32.69 percent of the team’s snaps — just four short — but the Eagles decided to give him a $1 million signing bonus to make up for it.

 The team is now expected to return to Carson Wentz as the starter, and the soon-to-be free agent Foles could command a huge contract on the open market among the handful of teams looking for a proven starter.